 Ridding the Garden of Monkey Grass

 Monkey grass is normally a favorite addition among gardeners, as it is extremely easy to grow and care for.
-But it’s also the plant’s hardiness and carefree nature that can result in its invasiveness, as the eagerly growing monkey grass begins to turn up in unwanted areas of the landscape.
+It’s also the plant’s hardiness and carefree nature that can result in its invasiveness though, as the eagerly growing monkey grass begins to turn up in unwanted areas of the landscape.
 That’s when monkey grass control becomes necessary.

 How to Get Rid of Monkey Grass

 Removing monkey grass can be difficult but not impossible.
 There’s really no single best way to remove monkey grass.
 Rather, you need to find the method of monkey grass control that works best for you and your particular circumstance.
 That said, here are some ideas for ridding the garden of monkey grass:

 Dig it up – Digging up unwanted plants is the easiest way of removing monkey grass, but it may also be the most time consuming depending on how much you have.
 You should dig up clumps and surrounding soil to ensure that you get out as much of the root system as possible.
 Once it’s dug up, carefully check for any stragglers.
 You can treat the area (along with freshly cut roots) with an herbicide as well to prevent further growth.
 Keep in mind, though, that this could take more than one application depending on how much root growth was missed.